Kolefn/firecraft/README.md

-# untitled-firebase-project
+# FireCraft
-A framework for better firebase cloud functions.
+A framework for better Firebase Cloud Functions.